smudiam/SEBC/enterprise/labs/0_CM_treasure_hunt.md

 * Name all the roles that make up the Hive service

 	HIVEMETASTORE, HIVESERVER2
-[MFE: Also the Gateway and WebHCatalog]
+<br>[MFE: Also the Gateway and WebHCatalog]</br>

 * What steps must be completed before integrating Cloudera Manager with Kerberos?

-	Identify the key distribution center (KDC) that will be used for autnetication that is going to be integrated with Kerberos [There are other prerequisites listed by the wizard.
-It is worth knowing them because some customers believe starting the wizard is a point of no return, and so will not see these requirements]
+	Identify the key distribution center (KDC) that will be used for autnetication that is going to be integrated with Kerberos

+<br>[There are other prerequisites listed by the wizard.
+It is worth knowing them because some customers believe starting the wizard is a point of no return, and so will not see these requirements]</br>